-While Alien (1979) is an iconic science-fiction film, Aliens won Sigourney Weaver the Academy Award for Best Actress.
+While Alien (1979) is an iconic science-fiction film, Aliens got Sigourney Weaver a nomination for the Academy Award for Best Actress.
 It was also one of the highest grossing-films of 1986.
 It is widely thought to be one of the best sequels ever made.

 Because producers didn’t have access to scenes from the original, some scenes were reshot for the flashback scene in the opening.
 This is why horror fans debate whether Evil Dead II is technically a sequel or a remake.
 However, the bulk of the movie is indeed a new plot following Ash after the events of the first film (and all the way to the Middle Ages).

 Both Evil Dead and Evil Dead II are cult classics beloved by audiences and critics.
 But thanks to an introduction from Stephen King, a fan of the original, Evil Dead II had a much bigger budget than its predecessor allowing for (even) better practical effects.
 Evil Dead II is so good, the importance of seeing it is even a plot line in another film, the romantic comedy-drama High Fidelity (2000).

 This is one of the more surprising inclusions on this list, because unlike Aliens and Evil Dead II, this sequel did not represent a bigger budget.
 When a Stranger Calls Back was only a television movie.
 It has no right to be a superior film, but it is.